MonaNorouzi/weather-telegram-bot/README.md

 # 🌦 Telegram Weather Scheduler Bot

 A professional, fully asynchronous Telegram bot that sends automated daily weather reports to users based on their local time and location.
-Features a **premium tier system** with dynamic UI and admin controls.
+Features a **premium tier system**, **route weather planner**, and admin controls.

 ---